jonnyweatherly/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 A: Yeah, go ahead.

 G: I have a water ionizer and I have a coral based calcium mineralizer that goes into it because it’s purified.
-Is that ok?
+And then it goes to that and it's ionized, is that ok?

 A: No, you’re electrically altering the natural charges of the minerals and you don’t know what soup it’s going to make inside your body.
 It’s like:
 ‘The brain uses electrical charges and light – is it ok to get shock therapy?’
 It discombobulates the whole nervous system.
-Most people that I know who have shock therapy had to re-learn language; re-learn math – re-learn everything.
+Most people that I know who had shock therapy had to re-learn language; re-learn math – re-learn everything.
 So, not a good thing.

 A: Do you have a question?

-G: I have this little mole on my face.
+G: I have recently got this little mole on my face.
 And I’ve got moles and warts.
 How can I get rid of those?
 Can I use iodine or apple cider vinegar?

 A: Apple cider vinegar can help peel it off a little at a time.
 Pineapple: